 When you go to a physical therapy appointment for a musculoskeletal injury, the physical therapist will likely employ numerous treatment modalities, depending on your injury.

-Another potential treatment technique used in physical therapy settings, as well as massage, bodywork, acupuncture, and other Eastern medicine practices, is muscle scraping.
+A potential treatment technique used in physical therapy settings, as well as massage therapy, acupuncture, and other Eastern medicine practices, is muscle scraping.

 Muscle scraping is a form of manual therapy that is said to accelerate the healing process of soft tissues such as muscles, tendons, ligaments, and fascia.